The War on Litter – Mallorca

 Mallorca is a stunning Island and like all counties in the World, Spain and it’s Islands have much to do to clean up its towns, rivers, and beach resorts, but let’s face it, we can all lend a helping hand to help clean up the mess we have created.

 How can you help?
 Next time you are on holiday, look around.
 As a thank you for the wonderful memories you have created in that place, why not take just 15 minutes of your time on the beach to collect some litter.
 Post your litter collection on Facebook, Twitter or Instagram.
-Let your friends, family and colleagues know that it is ok to collect litter, because protecting our oceans from more plastic pollution is to be celebrated.
+Let your friends, family and colleagues know that by collecting rubbish they are not just taking a stand against litter but protecting our oceans from more plastic pollution.

 Leave it, it’s only a sweet wrapper… Leave it, it’s only a plastic straw… said 1 billion people.